Determining What The Problem Is When You Have Symptoms Of Feeling Off

 Struggling with unhappiness and unsure of the root cause?

 The reason you’re feeling unusual or unhappy could have many different causes.
-However, there are some common ones that you may identify with and can then seek solutions for.
+Some common causes that you may identify with are listed below.

-Having a mental health condition can affect how you feel and how you see the world.
-With depression, for instance, you might feel unusually hopeless, worthless, sad, and/or withdrawn.
-With post-traumatic stress disorder (PTSD), you might feel irritable, hypervigilant, and/or emotionally detached.
-Even high levels of stress can affect your body and mind, leading to feeling dazed, forgetful, and/or easily angered.
-Learning more about common mental health conditions, their types, and their symptoms or seeking out a mental health professional for evaluation can help you identify whether you may be experiencing a mental illness and address your needs.
+Having a mental health condition can affect your emotional state and how you see the world.
+With depression, for instance, you might feel unusually hopeless, worthless, sad, and withdrawn.
+With post-traumatic stress disorder (PTSD), you might feel irritable, hypervigilant, and emotionally detached.
+Even high levels of stress can affect your body and mind, leading to you feeling dazed, forgetful, and easily angered.
+Learning more about common mental health conditions and their symptoms or seeking out a mental health professional for evaluation can help you identify if you may be experiencing a mental illness.

 Challenging life circumstances

 Another common cause of not feeling like yourself is facing difficult life circumstances.
-If you’ve recently lost your job, are experiencing relationship challenges, financial troubles, or are otherwise going through a difficult time, it’s not unusual to not feel like yourself.
-Going through situations like these may cause ongoing and/or high levels of stress which can impact your mental health and lead to sleepless nights, and questions about the future.
+If you’ve recently lost your job, are experiencing relationship challenges or financial troubles, or are otherwise going through a difficult time, it’s not unusual to not feel like yourself.
+Situations like these may cause ongoing high levels of stress which can impact your mental health and lead to sleepless nights and questions about the future.

 Past trauma